 As part of this component, the state will still allow people to select the method of child care they want.
 Parents can select from a host of options.
 This can include center-based, in home, or day care by a relative of the child, such as an aunt or uncle.
 The provider of course needs to be located with the state of Massachusetts.

 As indicated, certain fees and co-payments will still be due.
 The amount that a resident will need to pay is based on factors such as income, number of household members, and other factors.
 In some cases the care is free, and this is loosely based on the Federal Government Poverty Guidelines.
 Massachusetts also uses a sliding fee scale, so the lower your income the less the family needs to pay, and vice verse if their income is high.

-Another resources in Massachusetts is the DTA Child Care Services, This is for current and former TAFDC families and may be provided as free or low-cost child care.
+Another free or low cost child care resources in Massachusetts is the DTA Child Care Services, This is for current and former TAFDC families and may be provided as free or low-cost child care.
 Qualified families will often be able to receive priority for any available child care vouchers and slots with their provider.
 There is not usually a waiting list for this component.

 The Massachusetts Homeless Child Care program is financial assistance for families or individuals that are currently living in homeless shelters.
 This as well is intended to provide parents time to look for permanent housing, find a job, or attend school and training.
-This is administered in close partnership with the DHCD / DCF homeless shelters and temporary housing units.
+This free day care or low cost government subsidy is administered in close partnership with the DHCD / DCF homeless shelters and temporary housing units.
 This resource may also have a waiting list in place and funding is limited.

 If you need help in selecting a provider or need more information on available resources, the child care resource and referral agencies, or CCR&R, can often assist.
 They partner with the Massachusetts Department of Early Education and Care (EEC) to provide advise, guidance, support, and otherwise help families find safe and affordable care.
 The agencies can often help lower income families apply for financial assistance or vouchers as well.